 - No Credit

 We all started out with no credit, and it can be a very difficult place to be in.
 You can get a secured card, or two, to help build your credit.
-Utility bills can then be added to your boost your score.
-Again, just be careful not to set yourself back in the process.
+Utility bills and rent payments can then be added to help boost your score.

 There’s different degrees of managing bills.
-There’s those people that never take a receipt at checkout.
-I’m always behind them twitching for a bit, hoping they at least check their card statement.
-And then there’s me, looking like Gollum, protecting my precious receipts.
 I keep a somewhat strict budget, and log every single transaction.
 It seems tedious to some, but it can be very helpful in viewing your whole financial picture.

 I’ve noticed that a lot of people seem to be complacent with their bills.
 They may just be comfortable dealing with the same company, or not want to bother contacting them regarding any issues.
 Some don’t want to go through the process of switching companies.
 Meanwhile, their bill is going up, and they may not even realize it.
 That was me, for a while.